Chaim Gutnick

-Shneur Chaim (HaKohen) Gutnick (1921 – 25 October 2003) (שניאור-חיים הכהן גוטניק)was a prominent Orthodox Jewish Chabad rabbi in Australia.
+Shneur Chaim (HaKohen) Gutnick (1921 – 25 October 2003) (שניאור-חיים הכהן גוטניק) was an Australian Orthodox Jewish Chabad rabbi.

 Early life

 Gutnick was born in Zolotonosha, Ukraine; soon afterwards his family moved to Tel Aviv, and then in 1927 to London, where his father, Mordechai Zev Gutnick, a graduate of the Tomchei Temimim yeshiva, served as a Chabad Rabbi and Dayan.
 After his father's death, on 29 November 1931, Gutnick came under the influence of Yehezkel Abramsky.
 He was educated at the Jews' Free School in London, and then at the Telshe yeshiva in Lithuania.
 When the Second World War broke out, he escaped with a small group of refugees, including the wife and daughter of Eliyahu Eliezer Dessler, which eventually found its way to Australia in 1941.
 On the instruction of the Rebbe of Lubavitch, Rabbi Joseph Isaac Schneersohn he remained in Australia, and joined the Australian Army.
 He applied for a position as a chaplain, but was turned down at that time.